MAX Light Rail: Rolling stock

-As of January 2025, TriMet operates five models of light rail vehicles designated as "Type 1" through "Type 5", of which two are successive upgrades of the same model.
+As of January 2025, TriMet operates six models of light rail vehicles designated as "Type 1" through "Type 6", of which two are successive upgrades of the same model.
 The MAX system's 145 cars vary in length, from 88 ft to 95 ft, and are used interchangeably on every line.
-Downtown Portland's 200 ft downtown blocks allow the operation of only one or two consists to prevent stopped trains from blocking intersections.
+Downtown Portland's 200 ft downtown blocks allow the operation of only one- or two-car consists to prevent stopped trains from blocking intersections.
 Type 2 and 3 low-floor vehicles may run singularly or coupled to another Type 1, 2, or 3 vehicle.
 Type 1 high-floor vehicles are also capable of running singularly, but doing so would constrain accessibility due to a lack of wheelchair access.
 Thus, a high-floor car must be coupled with a low-floor car.
 Type 4 and 5 cars can only be coupled to one another.
+Type 6 cars can be run as single cars or coupled with other Type 6 cars as a consist.

 Twenty-six Type 1 high-floor vehicles were produced for the Banfield light rail project by a joint venture between Bombardier and La Brugeoise et Nivelles beginning in 1983.
 TriMet announced it would purchase seven additional vehicles that August, but a budget shortfall forced the agency to withdraw this proposal the following November.
 The cars are similar in design to Bombardier vehicles that had been used in Rio de Janeiro.
 Bombardier built the frames in Quebec but its factory in Barre, Vermont, manufactured the majority of each car, the first of which arrived in Portland in 1984.
 Each 45 ST car is single-articulated and contains six axles.
 The high floors connect with the low platforms through interior steps, which necessitated platform wheelchair lifts until the arrival of low-floor cars.
 A car sits 76 people and has an overall capacity of 166.